RichardMelick/Coffee-Talk-for-Slack/README.md

 # ☕ Coffee Talk

 **Coffee Talk** is a friendly Slack bot that helps teams share thoughts, half-baked ideas, and rubber duck debugging in personal, thread-only channels.
-It creates a cozy, async space for thinking out loud—without adding noise to public conversations.
+It creates a cozy, async space for thinking out loud all without adding noise to public conversations.

 ---